MarMagC/Negotiation-Fundamentals-ESSEC-Business-School/README.md

 This project is based on a negotiation exercise involving two negotiators.
 In this negotiation, entitled: “Fabiessi & Cam’s Design”.
 The Human Resources Director of Fabiessi, an Italian company which designs and sells high-end kitchen equipment; apparently this company is looking for a new designer  and Camille Drouel, a promising French designer; apparently s/he could be interested by the position.
 To get prepared for this negotiation there are 10-point preparation we need to know.
 The negotiation preparation is as thorough and detailed as possible, based on the information provided.
 Using Lempereur’s & Colson’s approach (The First Move: A Negotiator’s Companion, 2010, chapter 2).
 Ten elements should be prepared, in three different dimensions: People, Problem, Process.
-PEOPLE – WHO IS INVOLVED IN THE NEGOTIATION?
-PEOPLE – WHO IS INVOLVED IN THE NEGOTIATION?
+PEOPLE – WHO IS INVOLVED IN THE NEGOTIATION

 1. PERSONAL RELATIONSHIPS
 2. VERTICAL RELATIONSHIP (MANDATE)